WEEKLY YOGA CLASSES IN PUTNEY

 in 2018 I completed a 200hr accredited integrating mindfulness & compassion in professional practice teacher training course with Yoga Campus which also qualifies me to be registered with the counselling and psychotherapy central awarding body .

 Mindfulness is a simple and very powerful practice of training our attention.
 It’s simple in that it’s really just about paying attention to what’s happening here and now (i.e. sensations, thoughts, and emotions) in a non-judgmental way.
 It’s powerful because it can interrupt the habit of getting lost in thoughts, mostly about the future or past, which often generates more stress on top of the real pressures of everyday life.

-I began my yoga journey when I was about 18 and suffering with terrible anxiety and panic attacks.
-Not really knowing how best to manage these scary feelings I tried all sorts of alternative therapies and finally settled on yoga, which helped me to feel more grounded and present.
-To this day I still feel the amazing benefits of yoga and the positive impact that it’s had on my body and mind.
+I began my yoga journey when I was about 18 and suffering with anxiety, panic attacks and insomnia.
+Not really knowing how best to manage what felt quite scary at the time I tried all sorts of alternative therapies, changed my diet and lifestyle in a desperate atempt to feel myself again.
+It took a while but I finally discovered an amazing yoga therapist who also ran a weekly class in Cambridge.
+I remember leaving the classes feeling grounded yet lighter and happier and to this day I still feel the amazing benefits of yoga and the positive impact that it’s had on my body and mind.

-My yoga classes are a thoughtful combination of breathe focused mindful movement with a strong focus on self compassion.
 All levels are welcome with options given to suit all.
-During the classes we will work on building core strength, increase flexibility and most importantly (in my opinion) induce a stronger sense of present moment awareness.
+During the classes we will work on building core strength, increase flexibility and most importantly (in my opinion) induce a stronger sense of feeling grounded.